luapower/website/www/md/get-involved.md

 when browsing the module list.

-The `platforms` line is only needed for Lua packages that are platform-specific but do not have a C component; for packages with a C component, the platforms are inferred from the names of the build scripts.
+The `platforms` line is only needed for Lua packages that are platform-specific but do not have a C component (most packages either support all platforms or have a C component or both); for packages with a C component, the platforms are inferred from the names of the build scripts.

 You don't have to make a doc for each submodule if you don't have much to